-MVC is required to have a debt service reserve account to be funded monthly with 1/6 of the next debt payment (principal and interest) such that semi-annual debt payments are fully funded a month prior to the payment date, and a second reserve account of \$3.5 million to be released on January 1, 2025.
-On December 31, 2022, MVC held the required reserve funds in the amount of \$0.7 million and \$3.5 million, respectively, shown as restricted cash on Amerigo's statement of financial position.
+MVC is required to have a debt service reserve account to be funded monthly with 1/6 of the next debt payment (principal and interest) such that semi-annual debt payments are fully funded a month before the payment date and a second reserve account of \$3.5 million to be released on January 1, 2025.
+On December 31, 2023, MVC held the required reserve funds of \$2.8 million and \$3.5 million, respectively, shown as restricted cash on Amerigo's statement of financial position.
+The current portion of the restricted cash balance at December 31, 2023 included an additional \$1.75 million plus interest semi-annual debt payment due on December 31, 2023 to one of MVC's lenders, who processed the payment on January 2, 2024.

-MVC is required to meet two bank covenants semi-annually on June 30 and December 31: debt/EBITDA ratio (requirement =< 3) and net worth (requirement => \$100.0 million) which were met on December 31, 2022.
+MVC is required to meet two bank covenants semi-annually on June 30 and December 31: debt/EBITDA ratio (requirement =< 3) and net worth (requirement => \$100.0 million), which were met on December 31, 2023.